phillipbvetter/ctsmTMB/README.md

 ### Kalman Filters

+The `ekf` and `ukf` Kalman Filters are ...

 The main advantage of the Kalman Filter implementations are a large increase in the computation speed, and access to the fixed effects hessian for improved convergence of the optimization.
 In these cases TMB just provides automatic differentiation.

-A district advantage of the `laplace`-style implementation is its use of the Laplace approximation for likelihood calculations which allows state space formulations where the density of the observation residuals are non-Gaussian.

 The package is currently mostly tailored towards the Kalman Filter, with its available methods `predict` and `simulate`  for k-step-ahead predictions and simulations.
 It also has an `S3 method` implementation of `plot` to be called on the `ctsmTMB.fit` class object returned from the `estimate` method, which plots a basic residuals analysis using the `ggplot2` package.